chromatic-protocol/docs/docs/contracts/reference/core/facets/market/MarketFacetBase.md

 modifier onlyLiquidator()
 ```

-_Modifier to restrict access to only the liquidator contract._
+_Modifier to restrict access to only the liquidator contract.
+     Throws an `OnlyAccessableByLiquidator` error if the caller is not the chromatic liquidator contract._

 ### onlyVault